BDC Hamburger Icon

 • Communication: Open communication fosters innovation and agility — two key success elements leaders want to see in their teams.
 Communication also fosters mutual trust and respect.
 Nurturing employees’ individuality in an environment where they can express their true selves promotes career confidence and encourages them to contribute new ideas.

-• Inclusion: Additionally, diverse and inclusive companies support all employees regardless of race, color, religion, sex, gender, national origin, etc., helping everyone feel respected and safe.
-A diverse and inclusive environment helps create a happier workplace by boosting employee morale, engagement, performance, innovation and retention, which improves the team’s ability to pivot and adapt when necessary.
+• Inclusion: Additionally, diverse and inclusive companies support all employees regardless of race, color, religion, sex, gender, national origin, etc.; this helps everyone feel respected and safe.
+A diverse and inclusive environment helps create a happier workplace by boosting employee morale, engagement, performance, innovation and retention; this improves the team’s ability to pivot and adapt when necessary.
 As a bonus, prioritizing inclusion can improve your company’s reputation.

 4. Flexibility can contribute to a happy workplace culture.